 In many cases, the revenues generated, and contributions made by community forests are used as seed money to grow larger projects and generate even more local benefits.
-This indicator will show how CFA revenues.
+This indicator will show how CFA

+1. If CFA profits were used to leverage dollars raised from outside sources revenues.
 Tally the total dollars raised from outside sources for local projects, accessed due to the availability of community forest dollars for leveraging.
 For example, as noted in the 2019 Indicators Report, Lower North Thompson CF reported that \$34,210 in cash and in-kind contributions were leveraged to receive a \$100,000 grant from the BC Rural Dividend Fund.
 Tally the total dollars raised from outside sources for local projects accessed due to the availability of community forest dollars for leveraging.

-1. The total dollars raised from outside sources for local projects, leveraged by CFA profits.
+2. The total dollars raised from outside sources for local projects, leveraged by CFA profits.